PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:26:12
+Last updated: 2024-04-02 19:26:45
-Random Quote: A friend is one who knows you and loves you just the same. - Elbert Hubbard
+Random Quote: Technology is a word that describes something that doesn't work yet. - Douglas Adams